 Orange Is The New Black

-Truffle oil carries with it the autumn essence that brings to mind beautiful walks in forest paths, covered in fallen, damp leaves.
+Truffle oil, an autumn essence that brings to mind beautiful walks in forest paths, covered in fallen, damp leaves.
 As for the Amaretto crumbs?
-Well, this was a little secret shared with me by a very dear friend from Italy, a secret I am eager to play with every time I serve this plate.
+Well, this was a little secret shared by a very dear friend from Italy.

 My Favourite Pumpkin Soup